foss-for-synopsys-dwc-arc-processors/toolchain/README.md

       -mnorm -mmpy-option=6 -mbarrel-shifter \
       --param l1-cache-size=16384 --param l1-cache-line-size=32"

-Build bare metal tool chain for ARC EM4 in the ARC EM Starter Kit 1.1:
+Build bare metal toolchain for ARC EM4 in the ARC EM Starter Kit 1.1:

     $ ./build-all.sh --no-uclibc --install-dir $INSTALL_ROOT --no-multilib \
       --cpu arcem --target-cflags "-O2 -g -mcode-density -mdiv-rem -mswap \
       -mnorm -mmpy-option=6 -mbarrel-shifter"

-Build bare metal tool chain for ARC EM6 in the ARC EM Starter Kit 1.1:
+Build bare metal toolchain for ARC EM6 in the ARC EM Starter Kit 1.1:

     $ ./build-all.sh --no-uclibc --install-dir $INSTALL_ROOT --no-multilib \
       --cpu arcem --target-cflags "-O2 -g -mcode-density -mdiv-rem -mswap \
       -mnorm -mmpy-option=6 -mbarrel-shifter \
       --param l1-cache-size=32768 --param l1-cache-line-size=128"

-### Building tool chain on Windows
+### Building toolchain on Windows

-To build tool chain for Windows hosts it is recommended to do a "Canadian cross-compilation" on Linux, that is tool chain for ARC targets that runs on Windows hosts is built on Linux host.
-Build scripts expect to be run in Unix-like environment, so it is often faster and easier to build tool chain on Linux, than do this on Windows using environments like Cygwin and MSYS.
-While those allow tool chain to be built on Windows natively this way is not officially supported and not recommended by Synopsys, due to severe performance penalty of those environments on build time and possible compatibility issue.
+To build toolchain for Windows hosts it is recommended to do a "Canadian cross-compilation" on Linux, that is toolchain for ARC targets that runs on Windows hosts is built on Linux host.
+Build scripts expect to be run in Unix-like environment, so it is often faster and easier to build toolchain on Linux, than do this on Windows using environments like Cygwin and MSYS.
+While those allow toolchain to be built on Windows natively this way is not officially supported and not recommended by Synopsys, due to severe performance penalty of those environments on build time and possible compatibility issue.

 Some limitation apply:
 - CGEN simulator is not supported on Windows hosts, thus should be disabled with `--no-sim` option.
-- Only bare metal (elf32) tool chain can be built this way.
+- Only bare metal (elf32) toolchain can be built this way.
-- It is required to have tool chain for Linux hosts in the `PATH` for Canadian cross-build to succeed - it will be used to compile standard library of tool chain.
+- It is required to have toolchain for Linux hosts in the `PATH` for Canadian cross-build to succeed - it will be used to compile standard library of tool chain.
 - Expat library is required for GDB to parse XML target description files.
 This